Meet the NM Dream Team

 Digital Organizer

-Karen is an undocumented woman of color living in Albuquerque, New Mexico.
-She immigrated with her family from Ciudad Juarez in 2006 at the age of six.
-Karen started organizing for the community when she was 14 years old.
-She began her organizing journey with Young Women United, now known as Bold Futures- as part of a youth circle for young women of color.
-Through Young Women United she found out about the New Mexico Dream Team and she started to get involved with them in the Summer of 2018.
+Karen is an undocumented, woman of color living in Albuquerque, New Mexico.
+She immigrated with her family to the United States from Ciudad Juarez in 2006 at the age of six.
+Karen started getting involved in community work when she was 14 years old after noticing the injustices people of color experience in the United States.
+She began her community involvement with Young Women United, now known as Bold Futures- as part of a youth circle for young women of color.
+Through Young Women United, she found out about the New Mexico Dream Team.
+She started to get involved with them in the Summer of 2018, where she found an instant community belonging.
 Her role consists of making creative content that tells the stories of our community and making sure the NMDT brand is reflective of each unique experience of NMDT’s members across the state.

 Janeth Antillon (She/Her/Ella)